CumulusDS/get-yaml-paths-action/README.md

 This action reads a YAML file and outputs selected properties.

-The action uses lodash.get to access properties at the provided paths.
-The `file` input is the only required input.
+The action uses a [JMESPath](https://jmespath.org/) query to access properties at the provided paths.
+The `file` is the only input required.
 All other inputs are mapped into equally named outputs with the value at the given paths.

 ## Inputs